Nictiz/Nictiz-tooling-testscripts/generate/README.md

 Because of the verbosity of the ANT build, the logging level is set to 1 (warning) and Saxon is set to not try to recover.
 When more verbose output is wanted, the logging level can be changed by setting the `-DoutputLevel=` parameter on the ANT build.

 ## Changelog

+### 3.0.0
+- Major release aimed at working on the Conformancelab test platform by Interoplab:
+  - TestScripts are now in FHIR R5
+  - The necessary extensions for Conformancelab are added
+  - `nts:numOrigins` and `nts:numDestinations` has been deprecated in favor an explicit the `nts:origin` and `nts:destination` notation.
+  - A script has been added to generate Conformancelab properties files.

 ### 2.8.0
 - Major internal rewrite to migrate functionality from ANT to XSLT, which is more powerful and maintainable.
 The functionality should be the same.